 Teach For Canada is in the early stages of its lifespan and while the strategic priorities are set by its Board of Directors, the Advisory Council helps to ensure that the work of Teach For Canada is driven by First Nation community partners.
 Furthermore, the Advisory Council and the space that is created for community-driven ideas allows for the co-creation of programs and activities at the earliest stages, as well as a forum to give feedback on Teach For Canada’s teacher recruitment, preparation, and support programs.

 In January 2019 the Advisory Council gathered in Winnipeg for the seventh biannual meeting.
 31 representatives from 14 of our First Nations partners participated in the eighth biannual meeting and the first-ever Impact Gathering.
-In addition to the Teach For Canada team providing program updates and welcoming Pikangikum First Nation as a new community partner, topics of discussion included:
+In addition to the Teach For Canada team providing program updates, topics of discussion included:

 - Feedback on how to improve the hiring and matching process

 - Guidance on the development of a five-year plan